OccupyWallStreet/nycga2/wp-content/plugins/admin-post-navigation/readme.txt

 == Changelog ==

+= 1.7.2 =
+* Add check to prevent execution of code if file is directly accessed
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Move screenshots into repo's assets directory

 = 1.7.1 =
 * Use string instead of variable to specify translation textdomain
 * Re-license as GPLv2 or later (from X11)